Table of Contents [TOC]

 Securing your website is critical, as it holds both your personal information and any other data that users share with you.
 That’s why dealing with these invaders should be a top priority.
 One easy way to get rid of them is by blocking any IP addresses that seem malicious.

 You’ll learn how to Block Specific IP addresses in WordPress and enhance your website’s security in this article.
 Let’s dive in.
+Before that, dont miss out our post on how to whitelist ip address in wordpress?

 Why Restrict IP Addresses in WordPress?